PACKED-vzw/scoremodel/README.md

 # Scoremodel

 The Scoremodel ([www.scoremodel.org](http://www.scoremodel.org)) is a website where digital preservation managers can score how well the digital preservation initiatives of their institute perform.
 The application consists of a wizard where the user answers questions and is scored based on their answer.
-At the end, remedies and actions are also proposed for the questions the user scored low on.
+At the end, remedies and actions are also proposed for the questions with a low score.

 ## Installation
 See the `INSTALL.md` file for installation instructions.